yijiangzhou/Study-Research/README.md

 # Study-Research

-This folder is used to store some important code files, including codes I write for certain courses, papers or research assistance duties.
+This folder is used to store some important code files, including codes I write for certain courses, papers or RA duties.